athrvk/fomofactory-task/README.md

 It connects to MongoDB Cloud on using its connection URI, its username and password are set in .env file, its db name and collection name are set in `constants.ts`

+Backend is served at `http://localhost:3030` ; PORT = 3030

-To start the server in dev mode, run
+To start the server in dev mode, run (in a separate terminal)

 ```bash
 cd backend
 npm run dev
 ```

-To run the server in production mode, run
+To run the server in production mode, run (in a separate terminal)

 ```bash
 cd backend